symonsajib/TableauHack_P/README.md

 # TableauHack

 WHAT IT IS:

 TableauHack is a reference guide to use in conjuction with two tableau courses by Kirill Eremenko.
+It's arrenged chapter by chapter in accordance with the video courses.
 1. Tableau_Notebook1: for Tableau 10 A-Z: Hands-On Tableau Training For Data Science!    https://www.udemy.com/share/101WbsBkYYdF9RQQ==/
 2. Tableau_Notebook2: for Tableau 10 Advanced Training: Master Tableau in Data Science   https://www.udemy.com/share/1013DoBkYYdF9RQQ==/

 PREREQUISITEs? :

 Two tableau courses by Kirill Eremenko is a great resourse for learning tableau.

 FOR WHOM? :

 1. It's mainly for people who did these courses and wants to brush up their old tableau skills without needing them to go back to the video course.
 2. For newlearners, After getting the basics right from the courses, just know that there is some written notes here which can be useful later.
 But remeber, TableauHack is definitely not a standalone guide to learn tableau.
 3. While working on a project in tableau, it's fairly common to forget some specific concepts or how to use them.
 TableauHack can be a great resource for this situation too.

 WHY? :